 It’s a matter of funds.
-I’ve seen super duper photos taken by digital camera, and for your website.
-Any digital camera will be of better resolution than the web.
+I’ve seen super duper photos taken by digital camera, and for your website, any digital camera will have better resolution than the web requires.

-If you know you will use your photo in a lot of print material, say a professional print brochure that will be delivered to fortune 500 hr directors, you will want a professional photographer to work with you.
+If you know you will use your photo in a lot of print material, say a professional print brochure that will be delivered to fortune-500 directors, you will want a professional photographer to work with you.
 But remember the key – getting a photo that connects!

 Digital camera tips

-- Out doors is great, don’t use flash, and stay out of direct sunlight, causes squinty eyes and shadows.
-Better off in the shade.
+- Out doors is great, don’t use flash, and stay out of direct sunlight, as it causes squinty eyes and shadows.
+You’re better off in the shade.
 Turn off the flash when you shoot.
-The natural light makes photos look healthy and eliminates any shadowy effects that can make your hair look more like a main and make your eyes go squinty.
+The natural light makes photos look healthy and eliminates any shadowy effects that can make your hair look more like a maine and make your eyes go squinty.

 - Cloudy bright days are good because they produce an even light.
 If there is sun, it can make the image warmer, just make sure it isn’t causing unwanted shadows or causing you to squint.